PrefectHQ/prefect/docs/cloud/ui/interactive-api.md

 }
 ```

-You could also filter the results by looking only for flows with tasks with a certain name:
+We can also filter the results by looking only for flows with tasks with a certain name:

 ```graphql
 query {